nfrastack/herald/contrib/systemd/README.md

 # Systemd Examples

-This directory contains example systemd service files and configurations for deploying the ZT DNS Companion application.
+This directory contains example systemd service files and configurations for deploying the Container DNS Companion application.

 ## Example: container-dns-companion.service

-The `container-dns-companion.service` file is a systemd service unit that can be used to manage the ZT DNS Companion application as a background service.
+The `container-dns-companion.service` file is a systemd service unit that can be used to manage the Container DNS Companion application as a background service.
 To use it:

 1. Copy the service file to the systemd directory: